Policy, Research, Grants & International

 The AAG Research Trust is seeking research applications that are Aboriginal and/or Torres Strait Islander led with older Aboriginal and/or Torres Strait Islander people and their communities, and has separate guidelines to support this.
 This focus is supported and informed by the AAG Aboriginal & Torres Strait Islander Ageing Advisory Group (ATSIAAG) and Aboriginal and Torres Strait Islander and non-Indigenous researchers working in this area.

-Four grants of up to $7,000 each, plus an additional grant of $7,000 that has a substantive dementia focus as part of a partnership between the AAG Research Trust and Dementia Australia Research Foundation*, is available to be awarded through the 2021 RM Gibson Program.
+Four grants of up to $7,000 each, plus an additional grant of $7,000 that has a substantive dementia focus as part of a partnership between the AAG Research Trust and Dementia Australia Research Foundation*, will be available to be awarded through the 2022 RM Gibson Program.
 All grants are for 18 months.

 *At the discretion of the AAG Research Trust and Dementia Australia Research Foundation, this funding may be used to expand the number of grants that can be funded under the RM Gibson Program with $7,000 awarded to a quality and fundable application with a substantive dementia focus.

-This funding round will be run in parallel with the 2021 Strategic Innovation Program Please note that applicants cannot apply for both of these funding rounds.
+The 2022 funding round will be run in parallel with the 2022 Strategic Innovation Program Please note that applicants cannot apply for both of these funding rounds.
 There is no limit as to how many times a person may be listed as a co-researcher in another person's application.

 Please click on the links below for information on previous RM Gibson Program (formerly known as the RM Gibson Research Fund) awardees.